NGWPC/benchmarkcat/schemas/iceye/v1.0.0/README.md

 - Event-specific properties with `iceye:` prefix
 - Projection extension properties
 - Asset definitions for all file types
+- Flexible thumbnail asset naming for single and multi-region events

 ### Key Requirements